codefwd/Using-Net-Cat-as-a-sender-and-receiver-across-a-network/README.md

 I'm now on my metasploitable VM.
-This system also has netcat installed by default
+I'm able to enter the **nc** command because this sytem has Netcat installed by default.

-I can connect to my Kali VM now by typing nc 10.0.2.4 3232
+I can connect to my Kali VM now by typing its address 10.0.2.4 with the nc command and the port

 <img width="484" height="98" alt="3" src="https://github.com/user-attachments/assets/a2c52993-38d5-411a-a939-75197a93b89e" />